 Use cut to cut out columns from a table or fields from each line of a file.
-The fields as specified by list can be fixed length, i.e., character positions as on a punched card (- c option), or the length can vary from line to line and be marked with a field delimiter character like tab (- f option).
-Cut can be used as a filter; if no files are given, the standard input is used.
+The fields as specified by list can have a fixed length (-c option), or their length can vary from line to line and be marked with a field delimiter character like tab (-f option). cut can be used as a filter; if no files are given, the standard input is used.
+The output is standard output.